Autodesk InfoWorks ICM | Get Prices & Buy Official InfoWorks ICM 2025 | Autodesk

 Use InfoWorks ICM Ultimate for:

-Autodesk InfoWorks ICM is an advanced integrated catchment modelling software.
-It allows small utilities and large enterprise organisations to model complex hydraulic and hydrologic network elements quickly, accurately and collaboratively.
-Autodesk InfoWorks ICM helps you plan for capacity improvements, system expansions and emergency scenarios for water and wastewater professionals.

-Sewer and stormwater engineers, planners, project managers and consultants use Autodesk InfoWorks ICM to face evolving challenges driven by regulations, level of service, customers, environment and operations.
+Sewer and stormwater engineers, planners, project managers, and consultants use Autodesk InfoWorks ICM to face evolving challenges driven by regulations, level of service, customers, environment, and operations.
 By building accurate and holistic models, we’re able to predict how a system will respond to varying conditions.
-This allows you to better respond, plan and fulfil the needs of your community.
+This allows you to better respond, plan, and fulfill the needs of your community.
 Plus, you can do it all using an industry-trusted, cross-team solution.

-Organisations dealing with stormwater, flooding and sewers face a complex mix of requirements, including the need to:
+Organizations dealing with stormwater, flooding, and sewers face a complex mix of requirements, including the need to:

 Your InfoWorks ICM subscription gives you access to install and use the three previous versions.
 Available downloads are listed in your Autodesk Account after subscribing.
 See also previous releases available for subscribers.